givensuman/reactutilities/src/components/Show/README.md

 # Show

 The `Show` component allows you to conditionally render a set of child elements or a fallback element based on a given value.
-It takes in a value to check for truthiness and any valid React nodes as children.
+It takes a `when` condition to check for truthiness, an `unless` condition to check for falsiness, and any valid React nodes as children.

 ## Usage